Spring 2020: Please read our recent blog post.

 The square footing for the windmill is shown in the aerial photo.
 It is at the left end of the curving straw-bale garden.
 Quilbean Espresso is the red-roofed building at top left.
 The Old Church is the brown roof with steeple at center right.

 New projects include the Low Impact Development demonstration site, featuring landscape designs with native plants and rain gardens that capture runoff in a sensible and affordable way.
 Come check it out!

-In the working memorial garden now under construction that we call John’s Gift, art will meet the garden!
-Look for a flower cutting garden, fruit trees and berries, and many raised beds brimming with herbs and veggies, coming soon.
+In the working memorial garden that we call John’s Gift, art meets the garden!
+Look for a flower cutting garden, fruit trees and berries, and many raised beds brimming with herbs and veggies.

 - A Growing Movement: Demonstration Garden Springs Up in Quilcene

 - AmeriCorps members were at work on MLKDay at Quilcene Food Bank Garden

 - Olympic National Forest crew at Quilcene Gardens during the U.S. Forest Service annual volunteer day

 Donations can be made at Quilcene Espresso or US Bank.

 To volunteer, call Anne Ricker: 360-765-4447.

 Yet to come: